 - 1 tablespoon ground paprika

-- 1 teaspoon cayenne pepper (adjust to personal tastes)
+- 1 teaspoon cayenne pepper or to taste

 - 1½ teaspoons garlic powder

-- Kosher salt and freshly ground black pepper to taste
+- kosher salt and freshly ground black pepper to taste

 - 3 pounds chicken wingettes or chicken wings with joints removed

-- Oil for frying
+- Cooking oil for frying

-- 1 cup Buffalo Sauce store-bought or click for recipe
+- 1 cup Buffalo sauce

 - ½ cup salted butter (1 stick)